 - Submit writing online by responding to these challenges.
 Write to one or all three challenges -- as often as you like.

-- Prizes will be announced on the site Friday, March 6, 2020.
+- Prizes will be announced on the site and in the March issue of The Voice on Monday, March 2, 2020.

 About the Vermont Writes Contest: This contest evolved from YWP's Vermont Writes Day as a way to honor writing.
 Instead of just one day of writing, as we've done in the past for Vermont Writes Day, we decided to launch a WRITING CONTEST with prizes and publication in conjunction with our Community Journalism Project!
 Have fun!